Skip to main content

 Brief biography

 Though a historian of 20th century Ireland, I do consider myself to be more of a world historian.
 My dissertation research focused on the formation of the Republic of Ireland as a construct of the republican party dubbed Fianna Fáil.
 My current research examines Ireland’s significance as both an imaginary and physical space in which nations were able to justify and negotiate independence in the years following the formation of the Irish Republic in 1937.
 So far, my research on the topic has included visits to Ireland by such nationalist figures as Eak Tai Ahn, Ernesto Guevara, Kwame Nkrumah, Jarawahal Nehru, Tom Mboya, Col. Ojukwu, and D.S.
-Adegbenro.
+Adegbenro, among others.
 This preliminary round of research will be published in Ireland’s Imperial Cultures and my article is entitled “The Shadow Metropole—the Varieties of Anticolonial Discourse in Ireland, 1937-1968.”
 Apart from Irish history and social studies education, I have teaching interests in the global history of sport, modern Britain and western Europe, Empire and decolonization, rock and roll, fascism, and cinema and history.

 My career in history began in the California public school system, where I taught the entire curriculum of secondary social science, as well as Advanced Placement World History and SDAIE courses in world and US History.
 Regarding the art and craft of teaching, I am most interested in addressing the relevance and value of teaching social studies/science in the 21st century.
 This is a question that is a response to the increased marginalization of social studies education in America, and is very much informed by my own struggles as a classroom teacher to justify the importance of social studies curriculum in our schools.
 Building off my experiences as a Fellow for the University of Pittsburgh’s Institute for Learning, my goal as researcher, historian, and educator is to demonstrate the value and importance of social studies education, especially as they relate to the skills and habits and minds endemic to such fields as history, political science, economics, psychology, and sociology, among others.